0

 The Rudbeckia genus come in a wealth of varieties, and most of the 25 species are real workhorses that rarely have issues.
 It also has the hairy, prickly leaves typical of its genus—which, while not one of its greatest qualities, can help deter pests.

-Dead-heading aside, black-eyed Susans take little care and are easy to establish and naturalise.
+Dead-heading aside, Black-eyed Susan take little care and are easy to establish and naturalize.
 The plants continue to bloom longer when the faded flowers are regularly dead-headed.
 You can leave the season’s final blooms on the plants to produce seed heads that will sustain the birds during the winter.
 A significant amount of self-seeding will also occur, which may not be a terrible thing as you’ll always have a fresh set of flowers to brighten up your indoors.

 Light Requirements